JM100855/Smart-Assistants-for-Courses/README.md

 Where to find the pdf extracted data?
 Since we wrote scripts on top of MINERU, the extracted data jsons can be found under similar hierarchy: mineru_extract-kit>chapter1-6>MIT6390Notes_Chapter{i}>auto>MIT6390Not es_Chapter{i}_content_list.json

+Project Report document is the pdf file : Smart Assistants for Courses A Complete Guide.pdf